sage-code/eve/manual/overview.md

 * [classes](classes.md)

 ## Variables
-A variable is represented by an identifier, and is associated to a type.
-Variables can be changed during the execution of the program using modifier operators { :=, +=, *=, /= ...}.
-Variables are abstract concepts can can represent memory locations or values that can be moved around in different memory locations or processor registry.
+A variable is represented by an identifier, and is pair-up with a type using ":".
+Variables are abstract concepts representing memory locations or primitive values that can be moved around in different memory locations.
+Variables can be altered during the execution of the program using modifier operators: { :=, +=, *=, /= ...}.

 **patterns:**
 ```
-** user can define a type
+** define alias for a data type
-class Class_Name[parameters] <: type_descriptor;

-global
+alias Class_Name := super_class {parameters};

+** shared variables
+variable
   ** use type to define a variable
   Class_Name: var_name;
   ** with specific value and type